arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 ![Nicla Voice & Edge Impulse with Arduino Cloud for glass break detection](assets/edge-glass-break-building-dashboard.gif)

 This application note will show you how to build and deploy a machine learning model on Nicla Voice with Edge Impulse that detects glass-breaking sounds.
-The content will cover how audio data is processed and used for training for efficient sound classification.
+The content will cover how audio dataset is managed and used for training for efficient sound classification.

 ## Goals